ERIGrid/Holistic-Test-Description/README.md

-# Holistic-Test-Description
+# Holistic Test Description (HTD)
-Templates and guidelines relating to the ERIGrid Holistic Test Description.
+Templates and guidelines relating to the ERIGrid Holistic Test Description (HTD).

 ## Recommended use
 For _introductory use_, read the guidelines.
 You find concept definitions, explanations of the template fields, step-by-step instructions and a few examples.
 Better even, read the paper [1].